Analyzing Harte Hanks (NASDAQ:HRTH) & Options Media Group (OTCMKTS:OPMG)

-Options Media Group (OTCMKTS:OPMG) and Harte Hanks (NASDAQ:HRTH) are both computer and technology companies, but which is the better stock?
-We will contrast the two companies based on the strength of their institutional ownership, earnings, dividends, profitability, analyst recommendations, valuation and risk.
+Harte Hanks (NASDAQ:HRTH) and Options Media Group (OTCMKTS:OPMG) are both business services companies, but which is the superior investment?
+We will compare the two businesses based on the strength of their valuation, risk, analyst recommendations, dividends, earnings, profitability and institutional ownership.

 Analyst Ratings

-This is a summary of current recommendations for Options Media Group and Harte Hanks, as provided by MarketBeat.com.
+This is a summary of current ratings and target prices for Harte Hanks and Options Media Group, as reported by MarketBeat.

 |Sell Ratings